 Getting started

-This page explains how to get started with the SVAR React DataGrid component by adding a basic table to your React application.
+This page describes how to start with the SVAR React DataGrid component by adding a simple table to your React application.

 Step 1.
 Install the package